metabase/metabase/docs/developers-guide-vscode.md

 1. Clone Metabase repository

-2. Launch VS Code and open the checkout repository
+2. Launch VS Code and open your cloned Metabase repository

 3. From the _View_ menu, choose _Command Palette..._ and then find _Remote-Container: Reopen in Container_.
 (VS Code may also prompt you to do this with an "Open in container" popup).
 **Note**: VS Code will create the container for the first time and it may take some time.
 Subsequent loads should be much faster.